Weak Modular Zilber-Pink with Derivatives: D-special varieties

-The above analysis shows that every $j$-block of a D-special variety has dimension $0$ (this corresponds to constant coordinates), $3$ (this corresponds to upper-triangular matrices) or $4$ and that every D-special variety is isomorphic to the product of its $j$-blocks.
-It also motivates the following definition.
+\begin{proposition} A D-special variety is irreducible and is equal to the product of its $j$-blocks, each of which has dimension $3$ (this corresponds to upper triangular matrices) or $4$.
+Furthermore, the number of the $j$-blocks of a D-special variety associated with a $j$-special variety $T$ is equal to $\dim T$. \end{proposition}

+Note also that a similar analysis for $J$-special varieties was carried out by Pila in his unpublished notes (see also \cite{Spence}).
+We will see in Section \ref{section-analytic-MZPD} that strongly $J$-special varieties are D-special.

-\begin{definition} Let $T\subseteq C^n$ be a $j$-special variety.
-A geodesic variety $U$ associated with $T$ is called upper triangular if all matrices $g$ occurring in the definition of $U$ are upper triangular.
-If $U$ is upper triangular then the D-special variety associated with $T$ and $U$ is also called upper triangular. \end{definition}
+\begin{definition}[cf. {\cite[Definition 1.3]{Spence}}] Let $T\subseteq C^n$ be a $j$-special variety.
+A geodesic variety $U$ associated with $T$ is called \emph{upper triangular} if all matrices $g$ occurring in the definition of $U$ are upper triangular.
+If $U$ is upper triangular then a D-special variety associated with $T$ and $U$ is also called \emph{upper triangular}. \end{definition}

 Observe that a D-special variety $S$ associated with a $j$-special variety $T$ is upper triangular if and only if $\dim S = 3 \dim T$.
 For example, $C^{3n}$ is an upper triangular D-special variety.